-Our firm’s story began 150 years ago on October 1, 1866, when Civil War veterans Norman Williams and John Leverett Thompson formed a partnership to practice law together, fulfilling a pact made in their college days.
+Our firm’s story began 150 years ago on October 1, 1866, when Civil War veterans Norman Williams and John Leverett Thompson formed a partnership to practice law together, fulfilling a pact made in their adolescence.
 The lawyers received their first clients in a three-room set of offices on the third floor of the Marine Bank Building in Chicago.
 Williams and Thompson further reinforced their practice with associate Charles E. Towne and one office messenger.

 The firm took on cases that were typical of the era—suits to collect money owed on promissory notes, protests against tax assessments, insurance claims and wills.
 By the end of the year, the firm’s ledgers boasted fees totaling $2,357.15 from 25 clients.
 Among these early clients were George M. Pullman, Mary Todd Lincoln and Western Union Telegraph Company.